lingyzhu0101/UDU/README.md

 ## Public Dataset

-We use the resized RGB image based on the [SDSD](https://github.com/dvlab-research/SDSD) dataset.
+- We use the resized RGB image based on the [SDSD](https://github.com/dvlab-research/SDSD) dataset.
+- We follow the instructions [UEGAN](https://github.com/eezkni/UEGAN) to prepare the MIT-Adobe FiveK dataset.

 ```shell
 ─┬─ Dataset/